-Not all of Boston's "secret" parks are really a secret, nor are they necessarily hidden.
+Not all of Boston's "secret" parks and "hidden" gardens are really a secret, nor are they necessarily hidden - although some are.

-It's just that in a city with so many famous attractions, they're easily overlooked.
+It's just that in a city with so many famous bigger and more obvious attractions, they're easily overlooked.

 Should you take time from your Boston trip to visit these lesser-known parks?